FizziMilk/KHABSTimetable/Benas/Group Meeting Notes.md

 # Idea Development

 (intro)
-To develop the product, multiple stages of idea development are crucial to understand which tools, components and limitations are involved in developing the timetabling system.
-The information obtained comes from idea development techniques derived from evidence-based reasoning, research and of course, the brief criteria provided by our supervisor, as well as every team members' invaluable personal experience with programming concepts and/or project management skills.
+To develop the system, multiple stages of idea development are crucial to understand which tools, components and limitations are involved in developing the timetabling system.
+From this, ideas can be fleshed out and concepts can be implemented in real world situations by understanding the stakeholders needs.
+The information obtained comes from idea development techniques derived from evidence-based reasoning, research and of course, the brief criteria provided by our supervisor, as well as every team members' invaluable personal experience with programming concepts and/or project management skills. https://digitalpromise.org/initiative/360-story-lab/360-production-guide/investigate/augmented-reality/idea-development/stages-of-idea-development/#:~:text=Through%20idea%20development%2C%20a%20developer,understanding%20people's%20needs%20and%20problems. [reference for idea development]

 (cards)
 Beginning with a well-defined feasibility study, multiple factors come into play.

 The first being:**Technical:**